Applications to join our next cohort of Hineinu, our 4-month sustained solidarity project in Masafer Yatta, are open until October 20!

 Days during Hineinu are long!
 Some days will involve many hours outside in the heat or cold, and some activities may include physical labor.
 Participating activists will often be accompanying shepherds and schoolchildren which can involve walking over hilly and rocky terrain.
 In the villages, there are unpaved or poorly paved roads and uneven terrain and participants will be spending time driving in cars to different parts of the region.
 No one will be asked to over-exert themselves, and everyone will be encouraged to set activity schedules and pacing that is comfortable for them.

-Spending three months in a group of new people under intense political conditions can be emotionally draining.
+Spending four months in a group of new people under intense political conditions can be emotionally draining.
 There will be some time off each week during Shabbat, though the majority of time is spent as a group.

 Not all sites have the same types of bathrooms; while some have indoor plumbing with running water, others are more in the style of an outhouse.
 In the communities where participants will be staying, there will be “sit” toilets, though outside those villages, the toilets may be different, such as “squat” toilets.